pip is a command line program. When you install pip, a

 If you don’t want pip to actually resolve dependencies, use the

 --no-depsoption.
 This is useful when you have a set of package versions that work together in reality, even though their metadata says that they conflict.
-For guidance on a long-term fix, read Fixing conflicting dependencies.
+For guidance on a long-term fix, read Dealing with dependency conflicts.

 If you run into resolution errors and need a workaround while you’re fixing their root causes, you can choose the old resolver behavior using the flag